pagkly/Zed/Investopedia4/World Federation Of Stock Exchanges.md

 -   Europe, Middle East, and Africa (EMEA): 45%
 -   Americas: 20%

-WFE exchanges are home to nearly 53,000 listed companies, while the annual trading volume that passes through WFE members equals $88 trillion as of 2019.1
+WFE exchanges are home to nearly 53,000 [[Listed|listed]] companies, while the annual trading volume that passes through WFE members equals $88 trillion as of 2019.1

 Member exchanges include the following: